Secured Loans

 However, often the interest rates offered on unsecured borrowing are higher due to the risks borne by the lender.

 The suitability of any of the above options would depend on the purpose of the desired borrowing, the duration of the financial agreement and the costs involved.
-Seeking independent financial advice may assist with streamlining the relevant option and comparing the best deals available.
+Seeking independent financial advice may assist with streamlining the relevant options and comparing the best deals available.

 In addition to lending options, a pension drawdown could be possible.
 However, any drawdown taken from a pension pot will affect the overall value of the pension, and subsequently the income that the pension pot could provide.

-Therefore, any considerations of such options should be discussed with an independent financial advisor to ensure that this is the right approach for the pensioner and that the consequences are fully understood before committing.
+Therefore, any consideration of such options should be discussed with an independent financial advisor to ensure that this is the right approach for the pensioner and that the consequences are fully understood before committing.

 Secured Loans for Pensioners Summary